dapr/docs/daprdocs/content/en/getting-started/install-dapr-kubernetes.md

 ✅  Success!
 Dapr has been installed to namespace dapr-system.
 To verify, run "dapr status -k" in your terminal.
 To get started, go here: https://aka.ms/dapr-getting-started
 ```

-### Install to a custom namespace:
+### Install in custom namespace

-The default namespace when initializeing Dapr is `dapr-system`.
+The default namespace when initializing Dapr is `dapr-system`.
 You can override this with the `-n` flag.

 ```
 dapr init -k -n mynamespace --runtime-version 1.0.0-rc.1
 ```

 ### Install in highly available mode: